BMW 3 Series (E21): Baur TopCabriolet

 A cabriolet conversion was offered by Karosserie Baur, called the TopCabriolet.
 It consisted of a targa roof and an independent rear soft-top.
 The targa roof section was designed to fit in the trunk, while the boot cover doubled as a cover for the plastic rear window, protecting it from scratches and frost in winter.
 Production of the TopCabriolet began in 1978 and all engine options were available.

 The cars were sold via the BMW dealership network and all Baur models included the BMW warranty.
-A total of 4,595 vehicles were manufactured before production ended in 1981.
+A total of 4,595 TopCabriolets were manufactured before production ended in 1981.